LINKS Mentoring Program

 When you were growing up, was there someone in your life who encouraged you and showed you the ropes?
 That person was a mentor to you.
 You can "pass it on" to the next generation by volunteering as a mentor with the LINKS Mentoring Program.

-The LINKS Mentoring Program is seeking adult volunteer mentors to become positive role models for eligible students at SCOE's Elinor Lincoln Hickey Jr./Sr. High School.
+The LINKS Mentoring Program is seeking adult volunteer mentors to become positive role models for eligible students.
 Participating students have expressed a desire to work with a mentor to help them prepare for life after high school and have completed an application and orientation process.

 Becoming a Mentor

 - Fill out and return the LINKS Mentoring Program Application

 - Schedule and attend an interview/orientation meeting

 - Be cleared with a background check and TB test